 - Employee safety and health

 Internal Training Solution

 Employers must comply with the current and evolving guidance related to training employees as they return to the office.
-Our training solution, developed by Epstein Becker Green’s Employment, Labor & Workforce Management practice, addresses return-to-work considerations and guidelines to help you bring your workforce back in a safe and compliant manner.
+Our training solution, developed by EBG’s Employment, Labor & Workforce Management practice, addresses return-to-work considerations and guidelines to help you bring your workforce back in a safe and compliant manner.
 This presentation can be tailored to your company’s internal branding and may be administered by either a member of your own training team or one of our experienced attorneys.

 View Samples of What Our Internal Training Solution Can Provide

 It’s Time to Ready Your Vaccine Policy - #WorkforceWednesday (November 25, 2020) - News that a potential COVID-19 vaccine could be imminent brings employers to their next challenge: workplace vaccine policies and procedures.
 Attorneys Jennifer Barna and Nathaniel Glasser tell us more.
 You can also read about the issues in Business Insider (subscription required).